 - DXF – Contour elevation plots in AutoCAD DXF format.

 - JPEG – Joint Photographic Experts Group is a standard method of compression for photographic images.

 - TIFF Group IV – Tagged Image File Format is a file format mainly for storing images, including photographs and line art.

 - PDF – Portable Document Format is used for representing 2D documents in a device-independent and display-resolution-independent fixed-layout document format.

 - CALS – CALS raster file format is standard for the interchange of graphics data.

-- PCX – PCX is an image file format developed by the ZSoft Corporation and became one of the first widely accepted DOS imaging standards, although its use has since been succeeded.
+- PCX – PCX is an image file format developed by the ZSoft Corporation and became one of the first widely accepted DOS imaging standards, although has been succeeded by other formats.

 - BMP – BMP is a bitmapped graphics format and commonly used as a simple graphics file format on Microsoft Windows and OS/2.

 - SVF – Serial Vector Format is used in boundary scan tests of electronics.

 If you have any queries, please contact us!